-You’ve seen the sockets, you’ve probably bought the relevant cables, but which digital audio connection should you be using?
-Which gives you the best AV performance?
+You’ve seen the sockets, you’ve probably bought the relevant audio cables, but which digital audio connection should you be using?
+What are the pros and cons of each, and which gives you the best AV performance?
 Allow us to give you a brief overview.

 Coaxial digital connection